jeffotuka/elo7challenge/README.md

 ## elo7challenge

-A experimental Java application that saves and queries records, as part of a programming challenge.
+An experimental Java application that saves and queries records, as part of a programming challenge.

 The current implementation is console-based and has few dependencies - only HSQLDB is required for basic execution.
 It is intended to be used as a core for more elaborate implementations.